 Sean Connery’s shirt is a pale blue Sea Island cotton poplin from Turnbull & Asser.
 The shirt’s collar is a cutaway with 1/4-inch stitching that is similar to the Regent collar they make today, but Connery’s collar was bespoke.
 The shirt follows typical Jermyn Street style with a narrow placket stitched 3/8 inch from the edge and no front pocket.
 This shirt also introduces Sean Connery’s Bond’s signature cuff, the two button cocktail cuff, which is a softly constructed button cuff that has a rounded extension that turns back over the cuff.
 It is a decorative double cuff that fastens with buttons instead of cuff links.

-With this suit Bond wears a dark navy blue grenadine tie from Turnbull & Asser, in a moderately narrow width of about 7 1/2 cm.
+With this suit Bond wears a dark navy blue grenadine tie from Turnbull & Asser, in a moderately narrow width of about 3 inches wide.
 He ties it with a Windsor knot, which Ian Fleming’s Bond despised.
 Since Sean Connery typically uses a Windsor knot in his personal life as well as in many other roles, it is likely the knot he prefers himself.

 In his suit jacket’s breast pocket, Bond wears a square-folded white linen handkerchief with ribbed stripes.
 The pocket square does not, and ideally should not, match the shirt.
 He takes his handkerchief out of the breast pocket to wipe his hands during the fight with Mr Jones.
 After the fight, Bond uses his handkerchief to present Mr Jones’ cyanide-filled cigarette to Pleydell-Smith at Government House.